hclbaur/sds-core/docs/SPECIFICATION.md

 ### In words

 An SDS document consists of a single schema node, which contains (global) node types.
 A node type may consist of a data type and/or "components" (at least either one) where a component is another node type, a type reference, a type of any (undefined) content or a model group.
 A model group is a choice - or (unordered) group - of two or more components.

-A data type is a simple type (string, integer, date, etc) with optional facets restricting length or value, lexical representation or specifying nullability.
+A data type is either a character type (string or binary) with an optional facet restricting length, or a comparable type (integer, decimal, date or datetime) with an optional value facet, or a boolean type.
+Note that this does not take into account user defined type extensions.
+All data types support a pattern facet to restrict lexical representation and a facet to specify nullability.